-• the FDA's recall authority, whereby it can ask, or under certain conditions order, device manufacturers to than 4,000 patients per year at the time), thus allowing us to potentially qualify for FDA approval under an HDE.
+We expect the Neuro-Spinal Scaffold implant will be regulated by the FDA as a Class III medical device.
+The FDA granted HUD designation for our Neuro-Spinal Scaffold implant in 2013 for use in complete SCI (defined as less than 4,000 patients per year at the time), thus allowing us to potentially qualify for FDA approval under an HDE.
 In 2015, we received conditional approval from the FDA to convert our ongoing pilot study into a pivotal probable benefit study (The INSPIRE Study).
 Full approval of such conversion was subsequently granted in January 2016.
 In early March 2018, we received FDA approval for a randomized controlled trial (the INSPIRE 2.0 Study) to supplement the existing clinical evidence for the Neuro-Spinal Scaffold implant that we obtained from The INSPIRE Study.